assimp/assimp/test/models/invalid/readme.txt

 FILES
 *********************************************************

+box_nested_animation_4286.dae - This was reported as GH#4286.
+  The "count" parameter in "Cube-mesh-positions-array" is too small.

 OutOfMemory.off - the number of faces is invalid.
 There won't be enough memory so std::vector::reserve() will most likely fail.
   The exception should be caught in Importer.cpp.